Official-Soumik06/Official-Soumik06/README.md

 👋 Hi, I’m @Official-Soumik06

-👀 I’m interested in Software Development And Machine Learning And Artificial Inteligence
+👀 I’m interested in Software Development, Data Science, Machine Learning And Artificial Inteligence

 🌱 I’m currently studying at the University of Calgary For Bachelor of Science In Software Engineering, Currently In Third Year!